- HSDPA mobility handling with the serving HS-DSCH cell change (see HSDPA mobility handling with the Serving HS-DSCH Cell Change)

 Periodical CPICH Ec/No measurement is started only if the size of the active set is greater than one.
 If the size of the active set is one, that is there is only one radio link in the active set, periodical CPICH Ec/No reporting is not used.

-The RNC starts and stops the measurement with the RRC: MEASUREMENT CONTROL message.
+The RNC starts and stops the measurement with the message.

 The operator cannot switch off the periodical CPICH Ec/No measurement.
 The measurement is always active according to the conditions described above.